ozskywalker/docker-fusion/README.md

 docker-compose up
 ```

-Worth noting that on resource starved systems, you may need to start node1 by itself (docker-compose up node1), let it settle, then start node2 & node3.
+**It is not recommended to run 3 node configuration on a machine with less than 16GB RAM and 8x CPUs.**  Also worth noting that on resource starved systems, you may need to start node1 by itself (docker-compose up node1), let it settle, then start node2 & node3.

 ## Getting Started - Single Node